Wisdom Tooth Extractions Bellingham

-Care with Your Comfort & Oral Health in Mind
+Wisdom Tooth Care with Your Comfort in Mind

-At Moreno & Young Dental, our top priority is to keep dental concerns from arising for the sake of your comfort and ongoing oral health.
-Wisdom tooth extractions in Bellingham allow us to not only relieve pain caused by wisdom teeth but also prevent future issues like misalignment and infection from occurring.
-Preventive care like this allows us to address risks of dental problems before the issue actually arises, keeping you out of the emergency dentist’s office.
-Call our office today to learn whether you could benefit from wisdom tooth extraction.
+Wisdom tooth extractions allow us to not only relieve pain caused by wisdom teeth but also prevent future issues like misalignment and infection from occurring.
+Preventive care like this allows us to address risks of dental problems before the issue actually arises, keeping you out of the dentist’s office.
+Call our office today to learn whether you or your teen could benefit from wisdom tooth extractions in Bellingham.

-Why Choose Moreno & Young Dental for Wisdom Tooth Extraction?
+Why Choose Young Dental for Wisdom Tooth Extraction?

 Wisdom teeth, also known as third molars, are the last teeth to erupt in the back of your mouth.
-While our paleolithic ancestors could use these to crunch on hard seeds and tough meats, we don’t have much use for them nowadays, and that has led to them causing more issues than they’re often worth.
+While our Paleolithic ancestors could use these to crunch on hard seeds and tough meats, we don’t have much use for them nowadays due to smaller jawbones, and that has led to them causing more issues than they’re often worth.
 As a result, most people who have between one and four of their wisdom teeth have them removed to prevent pain, cysts, and infections.

 Why Do Wisdom Teeth Need to Be Removed?